 About

-I am a Professor of Philosophy at the University of North Carolina at Chapel Hill.
-I am also the Associate Chair of the UNC Philosophy Department.
-My main research interests are in Aristotelian natural philosophy and philosophy of science, and I have written two monographs on these topics, Explanation and Teleology in Aristotle’s Science of Nature (CUP 2010) and From Natural Character to Moral Virtue in Aristotle (OUP 2017).
+I have written three monographs: Explanation and Teleology in Aristotle’s Science of Nature (CUP 2010), From Natural Character to Moral Virtue in Aristotle (OUP 2017), and Aristotle's Gynecology.
+Facts, Evidence, and Early Medicine (OUP 2025).
 I am also the editor of Aristotle's Physics: A Critical Guide (CUP 2015), and my papers have appeared in Oxford Studies in Ancient Philosophy, Journal of the History of Philosophy, Phronesis, Apeiron, and a number of edited volumes.

 I currently serve on the Board of Directors for the Journal of the History of Philosophy and on the Advisory Board for Philosophia Antiqua, published by Brill, and I am co-editor of Apeiron.

-During the 2022-2023AY, I held a residential fellowship at the National Humanities Center.
+In 2022-2023, I held a residential fellowship at the National Humanities Center.

 In 2023-2024, I won the UNC Chapman Family Teaching Award for Excellence in Undergraduate Teaching.